Dunsterforce: Urmia Crisis

-In 1918, Urmia was defended by 25,000 local Christian (Nestorian) Assyrians of the Urmia villages, that had endured a siege by local Muslim rivals, until the Russian army reached Urmia in May 1915.
+In 1918, Urmia was defended by 25,000 local Christian (Nestorian) Assyrians of the Urmia villages that had withstood a siege by local Muslim rivals, until the Russian army reached Urmia in May 1915.
 About 35,000 more Assyrians from the Hakkiari Mountains south of Lake Van, declared war on the Ottomans in 1915 and then retreated towards the Russians, when they were unable to break through.
 These refugees settled at Salmas, north of Urmia and attacked the local population, who began to call them Jelus.
 After the Russian armies collapsed, the Ottomans drove another 20,000 Armenians from around Lake Van, who joined the earlier fugitives.
 Tsarist officers reorganised the two groups defending Salmas until June, when they retreated to the group at Urmia.
 A British officer had been sent from Tiflis with offers of organisation and help but the assurances were not honoured, which reduced British prestige.
 A local teacher-turned-general, Agha Petros, managed to unite the three factions and repulse fourteen Ottoman attacks.

 On 8 July, before Dunsterforce set off for Baku, Lieutenant K. M. Pennington flew to the Jelus at Urmia, who were under siege by the 5th Ottoman Division and the 6th Ottoman Division of the Ottoman army.
 Dunsterville offered to send money, machine-guns and ammunition north from Bijar, if Petross pushed a force through the Ottoman siege lines around Lake Urmia, to meet the column and escort it in.
 The column departed from Bijar on 19 July, commanded by Major J. C. More, carrying £45,000 in Iranian silver Dinar, twelve Lewis guns and 100,000 rounds of ammunition, accompanied by Captain Stanley Savige, five Dunsterforce officers and fifteen NCOs, escorted by a squadron of the 14th (King's) Hussars (Colonel Bridges).
 The British reached the rendezvous at Sain Kala on 23 July as arranged but there was no reception party waiting.
 After a couple of days, Bridges decided that he must return before the grain supply for the horses ran out.